Southwestern United States: Pre-European contact

 Human history in the Southwest begins with the arrival of the Clovis culture, a Paleo-Indian hunter-gatherer culture which arrived sometime around 9000 BC.
 This culture remained in the area for several millennia.
-At some point they were replaced by three great Pre-Columbian Indian cultures: the Ancestral Pueblo people, the Hohokam, and the Mogollon, all of which existed among other surrounding cultures including the FremontPatayan.
-Maize began to be cultivated in the region sometime during the early first millennium BC, but it took several hundred years for the native cultures to be dependent on it as a food source.
-As their dependence on maize grew, Pre-Columbian Indians began developing irrigation systems around 1500.
+At some point they were replaced by three great Pre-Columbian Indian cultures: the Ancestral Pueblo people, the Hohokam, and the Mogollon, all of which existed among other surrounding cultures including the Patayan.
+Maize was first cultivated in the region sometime during the early first millennium BC, but it took several hundred years for the native cultures to become dependent on it as a food source.
+As their dependence on maize grew, Pre-Columbian Indians began developing irrigation systems around 600 CE.

-According to archeological finds, the Ancestral Pueblo people, also known as the Anasazi (although that term is becoming more and more disused), began settling in the area in approximately 1500 BC.
-Eventually, they would spread throughout the entire northern section of the Southwest.
+Archaeological evidence suggests the Ancestral Pueblo people, sometimes referred to as the Anasazi, began settling the area in approximately 1500 BC.
+However, the term "Anasazi" is viewed by modern Pueblo people as derogatory and is increasingly disused.
+Eventually, the Ancestral Pueblo would spread throughout the entire northern section of the Southwest.
 This culture would go through several different eras lasting from approximately 1500 BC through the middle of the 15th century AD: the Basketmaker I, II, and III phases followed by the Pueblo I, II, III, and IV.
-As the Puebloans transitioned from a nomadic lifestyle to one based on agriculture, their first domiciles were pithouses.
-The Mogollon culture developed later than the Puebloan, arising in the eastern area of the region at around 300 BC.
+As the Puebloans transitioned from a nomadic lifestyle to one based on both dry land and irrigated agriculture, their first domiciles were pithouses.
+The Mogollon culture developed later than the Puebloan, arising in the east at around 300 BC.
 Their range would eventually extend deep into what would become Mexico, and dominate the southeastern portion of the Southwest.
-Their settlements would evolve over time from pit-dwellings through pueblos and finally also incorporating cliff-dwellings.
-The Hohokam were the last of these ancestral cultures to develop, somewhere around AD 1, but they would grow to be the most populous of the three by AD 1300, despite being the smallest of the three in terms of area, covering most of the southwest portion.
-Beginning in approximately AD 600, the Hohokam began to develop an extensive series of irrigation canals; of the three major cultures in the Southwest, only the Hohokam developed irrigation as a means of watering their agriculture.
+Their settlements would evolve over time from pit-dwellings through pueblos and ultimately incorporate cliff-dwellings.
+The Hohokam were the last of these ancestral cultures to develop, somewhere around AD 1, but became the most populous of the three by AD 1300, despite occupying the smallest territory of the three, covering most of the southwest portion.
+Beginning in approximately AD 600, the Hohokam began to develop an extensive series of irrigation canals; of the three major cultures in the Southwest, only the Ancestral Puebloans of the Chaco culture and the Hohokam developed irrigation as a means of watering their agriculture.